-A few days later, on June 24, as I drove to yet another appointment, I saw a bear cub in the wild for the first time.
+A few days later, on June 24, I saw a bear cub in the wild for the first time.
 He and I locked eyes before he scurried off, and as Dan and I had been referring to the baby as “baby bear,” I felt like it was a sign that our “bear” would be here soon.

 That night, seemingly out of the blue, I told Dan, “I just have this feeling the baby will be here soon — like maybe tomorrow or the next day.”